 Managing Digital Change in Manufacturing

-Manufacturing is about to see a large increase in mergers and acquisitions.
-Q3 saw the start of a rise in activity as businesses looking to grow through acquisitions of strategic targets with low liquidity.
-This should be followed by a bigger increase in deal activity for Private Equity deals post-election.
+Manufacturing is about to experience a large increase in mergers and acquisitions.
+Q3 saw a rise in activity as a cohort of forward-thinking businesses sought to acquire low-liquidity targets.
+This will realistically be followed by a bigger increase in deal activity for Private Equity.

-The truth is there is no silver bullet.
-Technology has moved faster than adoption has taken place in the manufacturing vertical, causing a disconnect that makes otherwise good acquisition targets unattractive, in some cases lowering the offers or resulting in no offers, as buyers view technology upgrades as expensive and problematic; they may hesitate to close a deal if their target business requires transformation.
+The truth is, there is no silver bullet.
+Technology has outpaced adoption in the manufacturing vertical, causing a disconnect that makes otherwise good acquisition targets unattractive — and, in some cases, limiting offers.
+Buyers view technology upgrades as expensive and problematic; they may hesitate to close a deal if their target business requires transformation.

 Quick start solutions can be utilized to quickly advance a manufacturer in advance of a sale.
 However, without talented discovery work on the front end, it’s likely to be unsuccessful.
-The biggest issue with poorly implemented change can be team adoption and the value of the output is unusable.
+The biggest issue with poorly implemented change is team adoption; without it, and the value of a transformation is limited.

-If the current ERP system or systems function, there exists a wealth of data that is growing daily.
-With the correct approach, this data can be collected and analyzed in real-time to provide high-value cross-functional reporting, dashboards, and insights.
+However, if a company’s current ERP system or systems function, it naturally possesses a wealth of data that can, given the right approach, be collected and analyzed in real-time to provide high-value cross-functional reporting, dashboards, and insights.

-For example, having a goal to reduce inventory is a measurable set of data.
-Does this tie into the sales forecast of demand?
+For example, a goal to reduce inventory naturally requires data.
+Does this endeavor tie into the sales forecast of demand?
 Will the supply chain react with pricing?
-And can operations process orders faster if materials are not on the shelf?
-Without solid data and analysis, it is almost impossible to imagine that the customer experience will be diminished, creating more downside than reducing capital in inventory.
+Can operations process orders faster if materials are not on the shelf?
+Without solid data and analysis, it is almost impossible to imagine that the customer experience will be diminished, creating more downside instead of reducing capital in inventory.

-The Salesforce platform is a solution with the ability to integrate with multiple inputs that can deliver common reporting.
-Companies that adopt the Salesforce platform can more easily integrate and divest business units without big disturbances to existing systems.
+The Salesforce platform provides a solution that sources multiple inputs into common reporting.
+Companies that adopt the Salesforce platform can more easily integrate and divest business units without causing major disturbances to existing systems.